Skip to content

 7. Models (core/models.py)

 SmeltContext — frozen dataclass carrying the detected format plus one source-of-truth representation (text or parsed); the other is derived deterministically and cached on first access.
+SmeltContext.text derives from parsed via the canonical sorted-key serialization (sort_keys=True, compact separators), the same policy every strategy applies.
 Strategies build a new SmeltContext instead of mutating the existing one, so the two representations cannot drift.
-SmeltReport — Pydantic model with extra = "forbid".
+SmeltReport — Pydantic model carrying the compaction metrics plus the counter_backend used.
 Format — string enum.

 Data Flow